Hemydin/bikesharing/README.md

 #### Summary
 To summarize the results:
 * Most usership comes from male subscribers, who make up 65% of the total customers.
 * The most popular ride times are 7 am - 9 am and 5 pm - 7 pm, Monday through Friday.
-Thursday is the highest popular usage day among subscribers.
+Thursday is the highest usage day among subscribers.
 * The majority of all rides appear to be less than 20 minutes.